vanmitG/cds-final-react-shop/README.md

 - [] Users can add product to cart which display product, quantity and total sum of Users's order
 - [] Users can edit/delete product from carts
 - [] Users can checkout products and receive a confirmation of order when submit.
-- [] The following pages is to be included:
+- [] The following pages is to be included with dynamic content:

   - [] Product list (shops), single product.
   - [] Carts, checkout, wish list.